North American Veterinary Licensing Examination (NAVLE®)

 NAVLE SCHEDULING AND ADMISSION PERMITS

-Candidates who meet the NAVLE application and eligibility requirements, and who are approved by the North Dakota Board of Veterinary Medical Examiners to take the examination for a specified NAVLE testing window, will be issued a NAVLE Scheduling and Admission Permit by the NBVME approximately 45 days prior to the opening of the testing window.
+Candidates who meet the NAVLE application and eligibility requirements, and who are approved by the NBVME on behalf of the North Dakota Board of Veterinary Medical Examiners to take the examination for a specified NAVLE testing window, will be issued a NAVLE Scheduling and Admission Permit by the NBVME approximately 45 days prior to the opening of the testing window.
 The NBVME will send approved NAVLE candidates an e-mail message with instructions on how to access, download and print their individual permit online.
 Candidates must have the information on their permit in order to schedule their testing appointment through Prometric Testing Centers.

 NAVLE SCORE REPORTS AND SCORE TRANSFERS